Laravel 8 Tutorial - Livewire Life Cycle Hook

 }

-Now go to the product.blade.php view file and lets add two input text fields and bind with properties.
+Now, go to the product.blade.php view file and let's add two input text fields and bind with properties:

 <div>

-Title : <input type=\"text\" wire:model='title' /><br>
+Title : <input type="text" wire:model='title' /><br>

-Name : <input type=\"text\" wire:model=\"name\" /><br>
+Name : <input type="text" wire:model="name" /><br>

-Now display these property
+Now, display these properties:

 Title : {{$title}} <br>